finli/RNA_mutations/Movie script.md

 [Visual: Show the structure of ncRNA]

 Narrator:

-We'll begin with SNPs, or single nucleotide polymorphisms.
-While most of our DNA is the same, SNPs are the small variations that make each person unique.
-A SNP is a tiny variation in our DNA where a single building block, called a nucleotide, is different from one person to another.
-For example, one person might have a ‘G’ nucleotide at a certain position in their DNA, while another person might have an ‘A’ instead.
-This small difference could affect how we respond to certain medicines or how likely we are to develop certain diseases.
+Let’s dive into the building blocks of our DNA, starting with SNPs, or single nucleotide polymorphisms.
+While most of our DNA is shared across all humans, SNPs are the small variations that make each person unique.
+Essentially, a SNP is a single change in the DNA code, where one nucleotide differs from person to person.
+For example, one person might have a ‘G’ at a certain spot in their DNA, while another person has an ‘A.’ These tiny differences can influence everything from how our bodies respond to medications to our risk of developing diseases.

 [Visual: Show a close-up of DNA with a mutation]